mveraloo/byu-cs-452-class-content/redis/work_queue_example/readme.md

 # Work Queue Project (polling, notifications, logging, concurrency, redis)

-This sample was taken from a machine learning blog: https://www.pyimagesearch.com/2018/02/05/deep-learning-production-keras-redis-flask-apache/

-Feel free to read the blog and understand the intent of the provided code.
+This sample was taken from a machine learning blog.
+Feel free to read it and understand the intent of the provided code:
-See the other files: https://github.com/byu-cs-452/byu-cs-452-class-content/tree/main/redis/work_queue_example
+https://www.pyimagesearch.com/2018/02/05/deep-learning-production-keras-redis-flask-apache/

 ![alt text](system_design.png)